 How to Cope with Anxiety and Fear Related to COVID-19

 It’s important to understand that while anxiety can feel overwhelming and like it will never go away, it doesn’t need to be a permanent part of your life.
-You can develop coping skills to manage your anxiety effectively.
+Instead, you can develop coping skills to manage your anxiety effectively.

 Here are three coping skills you can employ to manage and even overcome anxiety symptoms during the pandemic and beyond: